-Mr. Raponi conducted a site visit on 15 August 2019 and inspected the area planned for the portal and the general site layout.
+Mr. Raponi, Ausenco, conducted a site visit on August 15, 2019 and inspected the area planned for the portal and the general site layout.

-Mr. Gustin visited the Project site on August 18, 2016, November 17, 2016, and June 1, 2018.
-During these visits, Mr. Gustin reviewed altered and sometimes mineralized outcrops throughout the Grassy Mountain deposit area, as well as other areas within and outside of Paramount's landholdings.
+RESPEC visited the Project site and/or Paramount's field office - core logging facility in Vale, Oregon, for one day in each of August and November 2016, three days in December 2016, a total of 30 days in January, February, and March 2017, and one day in June 2018.
+During the visits to the Project site, RESPEC reviewed altered and sometimes mineralized outcrops throughout the Grassy Mountain deposit area, as well as at many of the exploration target areas discussed in other Sections of this report.
 Active core and RC drill sites with ongoing sampling and logging were also visited.
-Each of the three site visits included additional days at the Vale field office inspecting drill core from a number of holes and reviewing all Project procedures related to logging, sampling, and data capture.
+Drill core from a number of holes was reviewed in detail, as were all Project procedures related to logging, sampling, and data capture, with recommendations provided as appropriate.

-Mr. Seamons conducted a site visit on 15 August 2019 and inspected the area planned for the portal and the general site layout.
+Mr. Seamons, Arrowhead, conducted a site visit on August 15, 2019 and inspected the area planned for the portal and the general site layout.